-Any child visiting the Library who has not yet entered the seventh grade and who is under the age of thirteen (13), must be accompanied by a responsible adult.
+Any child visiting the Library who is under the age of thirteen (13), must be accompanied by a responsible adult or caregiver.
 Children under the age of seven (7) must be accompanied and directly supervised at all times by a responsible adult.
-For the purpose of the policy, a responsible adult is the child's parent or another caregiver age eighteen or over.
-Children up to age 18 should not be left at the Library past closing time.
-It is the responsibility of the parent or guardian to be aware of regular closing times and special holiday hours or closings.
-If a child is left past closing time, two staff members will wait with the child until he/she is picked-up, or for a maximum of 30 minutes.
-If no one comes for the child within 15 minutes past closing time, staff members will call the police for assistance.
-Staff members should never transport children in their own cars or a library vehicle.
+Children aged 8 to 12 may be in the Library without an adult as long as they are accompanied by a responsible, parent-approved caregiver.
+For the purpose of the policy, a responsible caregiver must be age 13 or older and capable of providing adequate supervision of the minor children under their supervision.
+Such caregivers may be older siblings, babysitters, or tutors.

-COMPUTER USE AND INTERNET SAFETY POLICY
+Minors under the age of 19 must not be left at the Library after closing.
+It is the responsibility of parents or guardians to be aware of regular and holiday closing times.
+If a minor is left after closing, two staff members will stay with them for a maximum of 30 minutes.
+If the minor has not been picked up within 15 minutes after closing, staff will contact the police for assistance.
+Staff are not permitted to transport children in personal or library vehicles.

-[Adopted May 4, 2004]
+COMPUTER USE AND INTERNET SAFETY POLICY (Adopted May 2004)

-Athens-Limestone County Public Library provides computer workstations, many with Internet access and wireless Internet access, to assist community residents of all ages with free and equal access to information which meets their individual needs.
+Athens Limestone County Public Library provides computer workstations, many with Internet access and wireless Internet access, to assist community residents of all ages with free and equal access to information which meets their individual needs.